-This Buena Park home was designed in 1978 and had not been updated since construction.
-The new owners wanted a total renovation which reinterpreted the floor plan to open the space and maximize natural light.
-The program called for a minimalist kitchen, master suite, spa-like bathrooms, study, art studio, and multiuse space for adults and kids.
+This Buena Park home, designed in 1978 by Chicago architect Marcel Friedes, had not been updated since construction.
+The new owners wanted a total renovation with a floor plan to open the space and maximize natural light.
+The program called for a contemporary kitchen, new master suite, spa-like bathrooms, study, art studio, and multipurpose space for adults and kids.

-Sustainable design elements include high efficiency mechanical systems, durable long-lasting finishes, an upgraded thermal building envelope, and energy efficient LED lighting.
+Sustainable design elements include high efficiency mechanicals, durable finishes, an upgraded thermal envelope, and LED lighting.